What Is Peacekeeping?

 Peacekeeping is not the same as peacemaking—much less warfighting.
 As the El Salvador mission illustrates, the United Nations struggles to prevent violence when wars are raging, but it can help transition countries out of conflict when there exists a peace to keep.

-Wars may technically end when fighting stops, but that doesn’t necessarily mean countries have achieved either peace or stability.
+Wars can technically end when fighting stops, but that doesn’t necessarily mean countries have achieved either peace or stability.
 In the aftermath of conflict, countries often experience economic dysfunction, mass displacement, and deep mistrust among former combatants.
 As a result, peace can easily backslide into violence, a phenomenon known as recidivism.
-Indeed, 60 percent of intrastate conflicts in the early 2000s relapsed within five years.
+Indeed, 60 percent [PDF] of intrastate conflicts in the early 2000s relapsed within five years.

 UN peacekeepers can help countries avoid recidivism by promoting the rule of law, monitoring elections, and reintegrating fighters into society, among other functions.
 They accomplish those goals not just with a military or police presence but also by providing advisors, including economists, humanitarian workers, governance specialists, and legal experts.

-For the United Nations to deploy a peacekeeping operation, it must clear two hurdles: First, it must have the consent of the warring parties, which is often difficult to achieve when governments do not want others interfering in their internal affairs.
+For the United Nations to deploy a peacekeeping operation, it must clear two hurdles: First, it must have the warring parties’ consent, which is often difficult to achieve when governments do not want others interfering in their internal affairs.
 (However, sometimes both sides of a conflict embrace UN support as a way of shoring up their own legitimacy and securing a prominent seat at the negotiating table.)
 Second, the operation must be approved by the UN Security Council (UNSC), passing a vote by the fifteen-member body without a single veto from one of its five permanent members (the United States, China, France, Russia, and the United Kingdom).

 Since the organization’s founding in 1945, the United Nations has deployed more than one million peacekeepers from over 120 countries on more than 70 missions worldwide.

 The UN operation in El Salvador—which consisted of military, police, and civilian officers from seventeen countries—combined many different elements of peacekeeping.
 The operation supervised peace agreements between the Salvadoran government and a leftist insurgent group as well as mass amnesty guarantees and disarmament programs, like clearing over four hundred minefields throughout the country.
 The mission also oversaw major overhauls to El Salvador’s electoral, judicial, military, and police institutions.
-Those efforts included training judges and court officials as well as developing curricula for military academies that emphasized human rights.
+Those efforts included training judges and court officials and developing curricula for military academies that emphasized human rights.
 Finally, peacekeepers established a commission to document the war’s atrocities in the hopes that an honest accounting would help facilitate reconciliation.
 The operation officially ended in 1995 and is generally regarded as a qualified success.
 Despite the end of the political conflict and the establishment of democratic processes, El Salvador today remains one of the world’s most violent countries.

 As of December 2021, the United Nations operates twelve peacekeeping missions around the world.
 Six of those missions are located in Africa, where more than fifty thousand troops facilitate UN operations.
 Tens of thousands more operate peacekeeping or security missions under the auspices of the African Union, European Union, and other regional blocs.

-What are the limits of peacekeeping?
+What are the challenges for peacekeeping?

 When the proper conditions exist, peacekeeping operations can lessen the severity of fighting and help countries emerge from conflict.
 Some experts suggest UN operations lead to shorter wars and fewer civilian deaths.